 - The product/program manager sets the timeline for the feature’s milestones: to beta on Day N, released to public on day M, etc. It’s the product manager that reports up to directors/higher management, and who coordinates with other stakeholders and among teams.

 - The software development manager, leading a team, is tasked with realizing that goal.
 Knowing her/his engineers, s/he divides up the work, checks in on them, and provides more resources where necessary.
 This manager uses whatever project management philosophy is trending, leading sprints etc.

 - The engineers, being different ranks/experiences, focus on different work items.
 They often coordinate directly amongst each other, without the manager, in meetings, code-reviews, and shoulder-taps.

 - The infrastructure on which this product and feature are deployed, maintained, tested, etc. is maintained by systems engineers, who are explicitly operations-focused, and/or by DevOps engineers, who are multifunctional developers who also operate their product.

 All of the jobs above are called different things at different companies:

 - Software Developers, devs, are the focus of https://levels.fyi and have all the many titles listed there.
 Folks who can sling code but generally aren’t expected to Linux.

-- Systems Engineers focus on operations.
+- Systems Engineers focus on daily operations.
 Similar to a SysAdmin role.

 - Support Engineers are customer-focused, and know enough about operations and infrastructure to solve common issues or escalate to another engineer.